 Leave your details with the landlord

-- Give your forwarding address to the landlord, and to the Ministry of Business, Innovation & Employment, so mail can be forwarded to you and you can be contacted about your bond.
+- Give your forwarding address to the landlord, and to Tenancy Services.
+This means mail can be forwarded to you and you can be contacted about your bond.

-- Ask the landlord if they’re willing to be a referee.
+- Ask the landlord if they’re willing to give you a reference.